CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 ## Secure Boot

+Secure Boot ensures that each binary image loaded upon system boot is validated with key signatures that correspond to a stored trusted key in firmware.

+{{%notice note%}}
-Secure Boot is supported on the NVIDIA SN3700C-S platform.
+Secure Boot is supported on the NVIDIA SN3700C-S switch.
+{{%/notice%}}

 Secure Boot settings are located in the BIOS Security menu.
 To access BIOS, press `Ctrl+B` through the serial console during system boot while the BIOS version is printed:

     {{< img src = "/images/cumulus-linux/SB-BIOS-post.png" >}}

-To access the BIOS menu, the default BIOS password of `admin` should be used:
+To access the BIOS menu, use `admin` which is the default BIOS password:

     {{< img src = "/images/cumulus-linux/SB-BIOS-main.png" >}}

 NVIDIA recommends changing the default BIOS password.
-The BIOS password can be changed under the **Security** menu by selecting **Administrator Password**:
+You can change the BIOS password under the **Security** menu by selecting **Administrator Password**:

     {{< img src = "/images/cumulus-linux/SB-BIOS-sec-passwd.png" >}}